GetAwayCoxn/Ashita-v4-Addons/addons/puphelper/README.md

 /puphelper toggle or /ph toggle to engage or disengage

+/puphelper deploy or /ph deploy to toggle the auto deploy feature

 /puphelper set or /ph set with any three of dark|light|earth|wind|fire|ice|thunder|water to set maneuvers through keyboard input

 Credit to Thorny for his gData.GetBuffCount function from the luashitacast addon, I modified it for my use case.

 ## To-Do's

 Consider adding other inputs via keyboard

 General code clean up